Ligthert/NLD_Units/README.md

 # @NL_Units - An ArmA 3 mod!=

 ## Description
-A collection of units in mirroring elements of the Royal Netherlands Army for ArmA 3 in one nifty mod.
+A collection of units mirroring elements of the Royal Netherlands Army for ArmA 3 in one nifty mod.

 ## Authors
 * Sacha Ligthert